PopularDemand/WebDev101-API/public/assets/lessons/wd102/welcome.md

 **2. Text Editors** - We'll go through the most used workflows in Sublime Text and Atom text editors.

 **3. Git Version Control** - We'll cover the top commands you'll need to always keep your programs synced and up to date.
-As a bonus, we'll cover using git to work in teams.

 **4. (Optional) More HTML/CSS Practice** - Continue to work on the personal site from the previous course.
-Once you're done with that, let's build Google's homepage.
-It's pretty straightforward, but we'll need to cover a few more tags and properties.
+Once you're done with that, let's build Facebook's homepage.

 <p class="closing">Ready?!
 Let's get to it.</p>